 Congratulations to the 2021 winners:

-- First place: Chise Kondo (Balmoral Hall), poster submission
+- Individual first place: Chise Kondo (Balmoral Hall), poster submission

-- Second place: Holly Typliski (Lord Selkirk Regional Comprehensive Secondary School), video submission
+- Individual second place: Holly Typliski (Lord Selkirk Regional Comprehensive Secondary School), video submission

 - Class winner: Ms. Carla Allan's Grade 12 class (Windsor Park Collegiate), video submission